Code-Institute-Submissions/bridcourtney-Business-Travel-Guide/README.md

         -   The 'Trebuchet MS' font is the main font used throughout the whole website.
 The 'Trebuchet MS'gives the Site an unified appearance throughtout.

     -   #### Imagery
-        -   I selected vibrant images for each Country that work well with the background image.
+        -   I selected vibrant images for each Country Card that work well with the header image.

 -   ## Skeleton